 How to start a plumbing business

+Want to know how to become a plumber?
 Read our guide for a direct pipeline to plumbing success

 The plumbing industry has become somewhat of a sexy career option over the last decade.
 Fuelled by press coverage of demand for plumbers outstripping supply, and countless case studies of the ‘city-professional turned tradesman', the industry has taken on a new lease of life.
 Far from the image of a guy in overalls with his head under a kitchen sink, the industry is an incredibly varied one.